Nevysha/Cozy-Nest/PATCHNOTE.md

 From a1111 5ab7f213 commit to the 1.2.0 release (b08500ce atm).

+## Minor changes & fixes in 2.0.4

+- [x] Simplify extra network cards/thumb display - should work better.
+I know that a lots of work still remain to be done on this part but code need a cleanup before.

 ## Minor changes & fixes in 2.0.3

 - [x] "Send to" buttons are opening right side drawer panels rather than swapping tabs #75